 Unique patient identification details are not requested, with the exception of age and gender.
 Confidentiality of data is fundamental to the success of this scheme.

 This form is generated by Blood Matters on receipt of the notification and will be sent to the email address listed in the notification form.
-You may also be contacted to obtain additional details if they are required.
+You may be contacted for additional details if they are required.

 Copies of their reports can be viewed through the NBA website.